Charles Acton (critic): Career

 Although never formally trained in music, Acton had a keen interest in the subject from an early age.
 As a child he played piano, bassoon and clarinet.
 He listened to concerts on BBC Radio and, in his early twenties, he visited Munich where he saw Richard Strauss and Hans Knappertsbusch conduct.
 At Rugby, he became friends with the Irish composer Brian Boydell (1917–2000).

 Over the course of his career as Irish Times music critic, Acton reviewed over 6,000 concerts.
 He could be quite scathing in his observations, and some musicians were so upset by his criticism that they refused to perform if he was present.
 Yet, he was also in love with music and could be greatly moved by a particularly sensitive performance.
 Columnist Kevin Myers described him at the end of a concert "mop[ping] the tears from his large round cheeks with an even larger white handkerchief".

 Throughout his time as music critic, Acton campaigned for better resources for classical music in Ireland.
 He was a leading light in the Music Association of Ireland during its early years.
 As a result of his lobbying of Radio Éireann, Cork became the home of the first resident string quartet of any broadcasting station in the world.
 For over twenty years he argued for investment in a national concert hall, highlighting Ireland's unique status as the only European nation without such a facility.
 In September 1981, his efforts met with success when the inaugural concert at Dublin's new National Concert Hall took place.
 Acton was present to mark the historic event and to review the performances.

 Although he retired officially as music critic at The Irish Times in 1987, Acton continued as an occasional concert reviewer for a further two years alongside his successor, Michael Dervan.

 For many years, Acton also wrote articles on musical life in Ireland for Éire-Ireland, the quarterly journal of the Irish American Cultural Institute.

 Honours

 In 1970, Acton was invited to join The Critics' Circle and was, apart from Clive Barnes, the only member based outside Britain.

 Acton was awarded the first Sean O'Boyle Award in 1980 for his services to Irish traditional music.

 In 1990, he was elected a fellow of the Royal Irish Academy of Music and, eight years later, was elected vice-president.

 Personal life

 In 1951, Acton married Carol Little, a violin teacher.
 They lived together in Carrickmines, County Dublin, until his death at the age of eighty four.
-He is buried in the family graveyard in Dunganstown, Co.
-Wicklow.
+He is buried in the family graveyard in Dunganstown, County Wicklow.